 Texas Instruments employees earn $36 per hour on average, or $75,000 annually, which is 29% higher than the national salary average of $56,000 per year.
-According to our data, the highest paying job at Texas Instruments is a Director at $174,000 annually while the lowest paying job at Texas Instruments is a Intern at $25,000 annually.See all Texas Instruments salaries »
+According to our data, the highest paying job at Texas Instruments is a Director at $174,000 annually while the lowest paying job at Texas Instruments is a WF Specialist at $29,000 annually.See all Texas Instruments salaries »

 "I am paid good.
 I am not feeling bad!"